Differentially Private Permutation Tests: Introduction

 \subsection{Related Work}

 In recent years, there has been a growing body of research on hypothesis testing problems under privacy constraints.
 Since the early work by \cite{vu2009differential} and \cite{fienberg2011privacy}, numerous attempts have been made to extend classical non-private tests to their private counterparts.
 Examples include ANOVA~\citep{campbell2018differentially,swanberg2019improved}, likelihood ratio tests~\citep{canonne2019structure}, tests for regression coefficients~\citep{sheffet2017differentially,alabi2022hypothesis}, rank or sign-based nonparametric tests~\citep{task2016differentially,couch2019differentially}, conditional independence tests~\citep{kalemaj2023differentially} and $\chi^2$-tests~\citep{fienberg2011privacy,wang2015revisiting,gaboardi2016differentially,rogers2017new,kakizaki2017differentially,friedberg2023privacy}.
 While most of the aforementioned work focuses on asymptotic settings where the sample size goes to infinity, a recent line of work within computer science has placed greater emphasis on finite-sample analysis.
-In particular, \cite{cai2017priv} propose a two-step algorithm for identity testing for discrete distributions, and studies the sample complexity under DP.
+In particular, \cite{cai2017priv} propose a two-step algorithm for identity testing for discrete distributions, and study the sample complexity under DP.
 The work of \cite{acharya2018differentially} explores both identity (goodness-of-fit) testing and closeness (two-sample) testing in finite-sample settings, and improves the upper bound result by \cite{cai2017priv} and \cite{aliakbarpour2017differentially} for identity testing. \cite{aliakbarpour2019private} privatize the non-private test proposed by \cite{diakonikolas2016new}, and investigate the sample complexity for closeness testing and independence testing.
+We also highlight the uniformly most powerful tests for binomial data developed by \citet{awan2020}.
 In line with these advancements, our work develops private permutation tests, and studies their non-asymptotic performance under DP settings.

 Despite the extensive body of literature, the majority of research has focused on private tests designed for discrete or bounded data.
 There are a few notable exceptions that have explored other data types.
 For example, \cite{canonne2020private} and \cite{narayanan2022private} have investigated goodness-of-fit testing for high-dimensional Gaussian distributions.
 In addition, \cite{raj2020differentially} have proposed private two-sample tests based on finite dimensional approximations of kernel mean embeddings.
 The flexibility offered by kernel methods enables these tests to handle a wide variety of data types.
 However, their tests are asymptotic in nature, which may introduce reliability concerns when working with small sample sizes.
 Moreover, their analysis requires the number of features to be fixed.
 Such requirement potentially limits the power of the test when dealing with alternatives which are not well-represented by these fixed numbers of features.